sketchbuch/boilerplate-webpack-koa-react-typescript-babel/README.md

 - Fork and replace redux with apollo client
 - Fork the apollo client version and add electron
 - Update this file and other documentaion
+- Add storybook

 ## Contributing

 - PRs accepted - please don't use no verify to push your commits, if you break a test - fix it before commiting/pushing!
 - Add tests if applicable
 - Increase the version in your feature branch with "yarn release".
 This will create a version tag and update the change log.
+Don't forget to push the tag!
 - Fill out PR template and use the checkboxes provided!

 ## Latest version